evant/kotlin-inject/README.md

 ```kotlin
 @Component abstract class AppComponent {
 ```
-The building block of kotlin-inject is a module which you declare with an `@Component` annotation on an abstract class.
+The building block of kotlin-inject is a component which you declare with an `@Component` annotation on an abstract class.
 An implementation of this component will be generated for you.

 ```kotlin